eden-chan/merge/content/index.md

 ---
-title: Merge Club - Microgrant recipients working on big ideas
+title: Merge Club - Let's Find Grants Together
 description: Your one-stop-shop to learn about microgrant programs, figure out which ones are most relevant for you, and find the best tips for applications and interviews.
 ---